 Welcome to the Chatham Central School District Transportation Department webpage.
-If you have any questions about bus routes or other Transportation Department related issues, please contact Steve Oleynek, Director of Transportation Services, at 518-392-1520.
+If you have any questions about bus routes or other Transportation Department related issues, please contact Joshua Loeffler, Supervisor of Transportation Services, at 518-392-1520.

 Childcare Transportation Requests- If you are requesting transportation to and/or from a child care provider for the 2019-2020 school year, please complete the Alternate Transportation Request Form and return this form to the Superintendent’s Office.
-All requests must be received by April 1, 2019.
+The deadline for requests has been extended to April 15, 2020.
 A new form must be completed each school year, even if your childcare arrangements have not changed.

-Private/Parochial School Transportation Requests- Families with students planning to attend a private or parochial school in 2019-2020 MUST submit a Private/Parochial School Transportation Request Form to the Chatham CSD Transportation Department.
-All requests must be received by April 1, 2019.
+Private/Parochial School Transportation Requests- Families with students planning to attend a private or parochial school in 2019-2020 MUST submit an Application For Private School Transportation to the Chatham CSD Transportation Department.
+The deadline for requests has been extended to April 15, 2020.
 A new form must be completed each school year.
 Chatham CSD does not provide transportation services to private or parochial schools when the District does not have students in session as a result of a holiday, conference day or weather related school closing.

 Bus Route Information

 Chatham Central School District will mail bus route and bus stop information home to parents at the child’s primary address that is on file at the school.
 Bus routes are not published in the newspaper or on our website.
 Parents should expect to receive a mailing prior to the start of each school year.

 About Chatham’s Bus Transportation